-How Counseling Can Help With Anger Issues – Thriveworks Therapists in Bristol
+How Counseling Can Help With Anger Issues – Thriveworks Therapists in Bristol, VA

 People can experience anger on a scale from mild irritation to frustration to rage.
 While anger is a normal part of life, one in three people are overwhelmed and affected by uncontrolled anger and high levels of stress.
 If unmanaged, anger can cause serious health problems, as well as stalling the healthy physical and emotional development of children.